RAMENtheNOODLES/PackwizGUI/README.md

 ## What features does PackwizGUI have so far?
 Some features include:
 - A visual interface to see all of the currently installed mods
-- An interface to search for mods and install them via Modrinth and CurseForge[^1]
+- An interface to search for mods and install them via Modrinth and CurseForge
 - The ability to remove currently installed mods
 - A cache system to prevent the over-use of API calls